LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 ## API Endpoint & First Successful Booking

-In fact, we already have the `User/BookingController.php`, but we used it only for testing the permissions in the very beginning of the course.
+In fact, we already have the `User/BookingController.php`, but we used it only for testing the permissions at the very beginning of the course.

 So now, instead of just one `Route::get()`, let's transform it into a proper Resourceful Controller.